dyc3/senior-design/visualization-requirements.typ

   caption: "Figma Mockup of Global Balancer Visualization" ) <Figure::basic-graph-visualizer>

 This figure represents the global case of one balancer being active, and no specific views/groupings (such as region) being active.
 As new monoliths are instantiated, they will appear on screen tethered to the balancer.
 As new rooms are instantiated, they will appear on-screen alongside the client that created them tethered to the appropriate monolith.
 Clients will not appear on-screen until they are connected to a room.
-When a monolith goes offline, the node representing it and any clients connected to that monolith should dissappear The room(s) connected to the (now disconnected) monolith should remain on-screen for some predetermined amount of time in the case a client connected to that room reconnects so it can be tethered to a new monolith.
+When a monolith goes offline, the node representing it and any clients connected to that monolith should disappear The room(s) connected to the (now disconnected) monolith should remain on-screen for some predetermined amount of time in the case a client connected to that room reconnects so it can be tethered to a new monolith.

 === Monolith View